Readit News logoReadit News

 tauwauwau commented on My company has banned the use of Jetbrains IDEs internally old.reddit.com/r/Experien... · Posted by u/Mainsail

-toprerules · 10 months ago
+toprerules · a year ago

 I've seen so many editors come and go, and yet I've been using Vim for the past 20 years and have never had a problem.
 As stupid as it sounds, if I could give one piece of advice to any entry level SWE, it would be to learn Vim or Emacs and just stick with it for your whole career.